Meet the Trainer

 I have a B.A. in psychology from Cleveland State University and I earned the title Certified Professional Trainer from the Master Dog Trainer course at National K-9 School for Dog Trainers.
 I continue my education with seminars and workshops, online courses, books, video, learning from other trainers, as well as from every new dog I work with.
 Dogs are individuals and will always bring something unique to training!

 My goal in training is to not only resolve issues, but to give you the peace of mind of a good-mannered dog you can enjoy more.
-You'll get lasting results and a well-behaved dog who reliably listens to you.
-We will do this through positive reinforcement methods that are based in science and compassion.
-When you understand behavior there's no need for harsh tools and techniques!
+We will use positive reinforcement training methods that are based in science and compassion.
 The best results occur when a dog is taught what we want from them and rewarded for good choices, much like a parent teaching a child.
 But positive doesn't mean permissive.
 We will humanely interrupt bad habits and redirect the dog to an appropriate behavior, guiding them to make better choices.

 I do more than fix a few issues, I give you an easier life with your dog!